WASdev/sample.SpringBootMVC/README.md

 </server>
 ```

-In the server configuration, we map our application context root to the server root directory, as we wish to reflect the custom for Spring Boot applications running in embedded containers.
-We also add the Liberty `servlet-3.1` feature, among other things which are described in the comments.
+In the server configuration, we map our application context root to the server root directory.
+We also add the Liberty `servlet-3.1` feature needed for running our application, as well as other things which are described in the XML comments.

 ## <a name="app"></a>Changing the Application Startup Process

+We'll now need to change the startup process for our application.
 Traditionally, a Spring Boot application running on an embedded server such as Tomcat simply calls `SpringApplication.run(...)` in its main class (in this case `hello.Application`).
 However, we'll want to have our class extend `SpringBootServletInitializer` instead when being deployed to a Liberty server, as shown below:

 ```
 package hello;